 How to Get the Most from this Card

 Making the most from Southwest’s Rapid Rewards Premier Credit Card requires you to get to know the airline’s rewards partners, and use them for your hotel and car-rental needs as often as possible.
 It goes without saying, you should also fly with Southwest whenever you travel domestically.

 Since you’ll have to spend $1,000 on qualifying purchases in the first 3 months, it‘s worth applying for the card when you know you’ve got a trip coming up.

 It’ll be wise to pay for eligible purchases with this credit card for the extended warranty and purchase protection too.
 And don’t forget, the Visa Signature/Platinum program provides handy insurance coverage for things like lost or delayed luggage and travel-accident insurance.

 Other Card Options that Might Interest You

-In close competition with the Rapid Rewards® Premier is the Gold Delta SkyMiles® Credit Card from American Express.
-It pays 2 miles per dollar spent on Delta purchases and 1 mile per dollar on everything else.
-Offering similar APRs, one highly attractive feature of the Gold Delta SkyMiles is the bigger introductory bonus of 60,000, which you’ll get provided you make $2,000 qualifying purchases within 3 months.
-Another advantage is that the annual fee of $95 is waived for the first year.
+In close competition with the Rapid Rewards® Premier is the Delta SkyMiles® Gold American Express Card.
+It pays 2 miles per dollar spent on Delta purchases, at restaurants worldwide, and at U.S. supermarkets, and 1 mile per dollar on everything else.
+Offering similar APRs, one highly attractive feature of the Delta SkyMiles Gold is the introductory bonus of up to 70,000 bonus miles.
+Earn 60,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months.
+Plus, earn an additional 10,000 bonus miles after your first anniversary of card membership.
+Offer expires 4/1/2020.
+Another advantage is that the annual fee of $99 is waived in the first year.